My drinking took off after my kids were born, but I eventually found my way to recovery.

-The isolation of parenting created for me this perfect bubble of despair.
+The isolation of parenting created this perfect bubble of despair.
 It meant drinking, alone, in rapidly increasing amounts, for the first three years of my children’s lives.
-It meant sickness, and fear and insomnia and anxiety and depression and weight gain and age … and eventually, liver and kidney pain.
+It meant sickness and fear and insomnia and anxiety and depression and weight gain and age … and eventually, liver and kidney pain.
 It meant hiding vodka bottles in my closet and laundry room.
 It meant suicidal thoughts on a daily basis.
 It meant insanity.

 I going to own the insanity here.
 When I was in my worst stage of addiction, I still attempted to rationalize my drinking.
-I wanted, in essence, to spot the raving beast in the distance coming for me and yet say, “Well, would you look at that.
-Yep.
-That’s a man-eater for sure.
-But, I’m sure he’ll go right past me once he finds me.”
+I wanted, in essence, to spot the raving beast in the distance coming for me and yet say, “Well, gosh, would you look at that?
+Yep, that’s a man-eater for sure.
+But I’m sure he’ll go right past me once he finds me.”

-The raving beast did not amble past.
-And, finally, when my sons were very young, I fully realized the horrible entrapment that is alcoholism: I couldn’t stop drinking.
-And, I couldn’t NOT keep drinking.
+The raving beast did not amble right past me.
+And, finally, while my sons were still very young, I fully realized the horrible entrapment that is alcoholism: I couldn’t possibly keep drinking.
+But I also couldn’t NOT drink.
 Either way, I felt I would die.

 When I was a kid, I loved the Little House on the Prairie books.
-They were so very rugged and outdoorsey, so very, very different from my own life.
-But, I do remember feeling a bit sorry for Ma.
-She kept having to trek to whatever pace Pa decides to set.
-There was no end to his wanderlust.
+They were so very rugged and outdoorsy, and so very, very different from my own life.
+But I remember feeling a bit sorry for Ma.
+She kept having to trek along at whatever pace Pa decides to set.
+There was no end to his wanderlust!
 She would have to pack up the wagon and head out to endless challenges.
 Wolves.
 Hardtack (whatever that is).
-Cranky natives.
-And, to make things worse, often the travels had no definite end point in mind; Charles would know it when he saw it.
-Too bad for Ma, I don’t think there was marital counseling back then.
+Devastating weather.
+And to make things worse, often the travels had no definite endpoint in mind; Charles would know it when he saw it.
+Too bad for Ma, but I don’t think there was marital counseling back then.

 Ma Wilder’s life is kind of how I viewed getting sober.
-It would be a hard and harrowing journey, with no real end point.
-Just long days and scary nights, possibly stuck with an annoyingly enthusiastic leader, your sponsor.
+It would be a hard and harrowing journey, with no real endpoint.
+Just long days and scary nights, possibly stuck with an annoyingly enthusiastic leader, my sponsor.

 I am no Caroline Wilder.
-I would have been whining from the first day out on that prairie.
+I would have been whining from the first day out on that prairie!
 The prairie is hot.
-There’s killer grasshoppers.
-And, I can’t eat rabbit - it’s not vegan.
-I am a complete wimp.
+There are killer grasshoppers.
+And I can’t eat rabbit; it’s not vegan.
+I’m a complete wimp.
 And so, when I look back to those early days of recovery, I am rather amazed at my pioneering spirit.
 I could only take the fewest possessions.
 Myself.
 My hope.
 And a much simpler life.
 Sobriety whittles down at you, forcing you to collect only the most valuable tools for the long journey to keep you alive.

-There were times though, of course, when the thirty minutes would buzz at me, and I would know the despair of still wanting a tumbler full of cheap wine.
-It was at moments like these that I fought for my recovery with the one thing I initially feared the most: a twelve step group.
+There were times, of course, when my would buzz at me after thirty minutes, and I would feel the despair of still wanting a tumbler full of cheap wine.
+It was at moments like these that I fought for my recovery with the one thing I initially feared the most: a 12-step group.
 I had dreaded the idea of attending meetings, but when I finally found the courage to attend one, I was amazed.
-These people, from so many different walks of life than mine, were mypeople.
+These people, from so many different walks of life than mine, were my people.
 Each meeting helped me file away more tools to help me do this whole sober thing, day by day.
 I didn’t have to go it alone.

-Most days in early sobriety for me felt like a long yoga session.
-There was lots of deep breathing, slow movement, all the while trying to twist myself into the shape of a human pretzel.
+For me, most days in early sobriety felt like a long yoga session.
+There was lots of deep breathing and slow movement, all the while trying to twist myself into the shape of a human pretzel.
 I was awkward.
 I wobbled a lot.
 But I was learning, finally, that I was worth the effort.